Frequently Asked Questions (FAQ)

 Veggies have a high moisture content.
-As a chinchilla's diet should be dry (pellets and hay), with the exception being the water that they drink, the high moisture content of the veggies can be too much for them to process, which can lead to the chinchillas developing bloat.
+As a chinchilla's diet should be dry (pellets and hay), with the exception being the water that they drink, the high moisture content of the veggies can be too much for their bodies to process, which can lead to them developing bloat.
 Bloat can be a life-threatening condition.

 Fruits have the same issue as veggies, but let's take it one step further -- fruits contain high levels of natural sugars.
 While chinchillas can process some low level sugar in their diet, their digestive system is not set up to handle large amounts of sugar, as is found in fruit.
 These large amounts of sugar can contribute to health problems such as diabetes.